hyperspy/hyperspy/doc/user_guide/eds.rst

     [<Image, title: X-ray line intensity of Core shell: Fe_Ka at 6.40 keV, dimensions: (|64, 64)>,
     <Image, title: X-ray line intensity of Core shell: Pt_La at 9.44 keV, dimensions: (|64, 64)>]

-The windows of integration can be visualised using :py:meth:`~._signals.eds.EDSSpectrum.plot` method
+Finally, the windows of integration can be visualised using :py:meth:`~._signals.eds.EDSSpectrum.plot` method:

 .. code-block:: python